Karlina Caune: From Riga To The Runway

 I believe there’s still so much I can do in my career and in fashion, and I’m excited for what’s next.
 It may be in fashion, activism, or something entirely new.
 I’m open to whatever comes, and I’m grateful for all the experiences I’ve had.
 I know that whatever I do next will be shaped by the lessons I’ve learned and the people I’ve met along the way.

-Follow Wanessa on Instagram, represented by Marilyn NY
+Follow Wanessa on Instagram

 As an alumna of the most well known modeling show in recent history, Leila Goldkuhl defied naysayers debuting as an exclusive for the S/S 2016 Givenchy show.
 In addition to stalking the runways of every major fashion house, Leila has been immortalized in advertising campaigns for Tom Ford, Alexander McQueen, Calvin Klein and numerous others.
 Further cementing her career is a place on both Models.com’s Top 50 and Hot List.